Welcome to Ullapool

 OTHER

-There are rest rooms in the welcome marquee, the ferry terminal just beside it and at the Seaforth bar and restaurant just opposite the harbour entrance.
+There are rest rooms in the welcome pavilion, the ferry terminal just beside it and at the Seaforth bar and restaurant just opposite the harbour entrance.

-Taxis are available and are happy to take you on drives just north and south of the village to offer you a flavour of our local scenery, the drivers are happy to chat and let you take photos en route.
-Call 0044 7795 622 627 and arrange for pickup at the harbour or ask one of the welcome team to call on your behalf.
+Taxis are available and are happy to take you on drives just north and south of the village to offer you a flavour of our local scenery.
+The drivers are happy to chat and let you take photos en route.
+Call 0044 7795 622 627 and arrange for pickup at the harbour or ask one of the welcome team in the Welcome Pavilion to call on your behalf.

 Need cash?
 There are two card machines – one at RBS on Argyle Street (second right on leaving the harbour and first left after Ullapool Deli) and at Tesco at Latheron Lane (that’s the fourth left at the harbour exit).

-Tesco stocks a good range of basic medicines.
+Tesco stocks a good range of basic medicines and Boots the Chemist is right across from the harbour entrance.